Advanced Guide

 Overriding Default

-GoFr allows to override default behavior of its features.
+GoFr allows overriding default behavior of its features.

 Raw response format